 Generally, settlers lived in isolation, for neighboring farms might be miles away.
-Immigrants thus struggled for survival by their own wits, living off the land by hunting and by planting small gardens.
+Immigrants thus struggled for survival by their own wits, and lived off the land by hunting and by planting small gardens.
 For their shelter, plain folks turned to the environment and used whatever materials they could—logs, for instance—to build their cabins.
 The primitive domiciles characteristically consisted of one or two rooms and lacked floors and windows.

 Frontiersmen improvised in other ways.
 For the education of their children, Anglo settlers set up schools that they themselves subsidized, most of them amounting to little more than facilities that duplicated the academies then typical of the South.
 Or settlers would simply convert homes into teaching institutions, so that school buildings generally consisted of pine-log huts.
 Teachers, furthermore, were difficult to find.
 Residents of means, however, dispatched youngsters to the United States for school.

 Frontier life determined the state of economic matters in Mexican Texas.
-Manufacturing of basic items was hardly known, so that Anglo settlers brought with them blankets, hats, clothing, and shoes; after they wore out their apparel, they replaced it with clothes made from animal skins.
-Where fiber or a spinning wheel was available, settlers produced new clothes from hand-made cloth.
+Manufacturing of basic items was hardly known, so that Anglo settlers brought with them blankets, hats, clothing, and shoes; after they wore out their apparel, they often replaced it with clothes made from animal skins.
+Where fiber or a spinning wheel was available, many settlers produced new clothes from hand-made cloth.
 Weapons and implements for working the land were brought by settlers, as were such luxury items as coffee, cigars, and wines.
 The soil provided a minimum living with corn and various types of vegetables, but with slaves and imported technology, Anglos initiated commercial agriculture by raising and processing cotton for export.
 One historian estimates that commerce with New Orleans may have totaled 7,000 bales worth about $315,000 by 1834 (see COTTON CULTURE).
 Other items produced in quantities large enough to sell outside the province included corn, salted meats, and bear and deer skins.
 Lumbering and milling appeared in the timberlands of East Texas; though the lumber industry principally met only local needs, some lumber made its way to the Matamoros market.
 As in colonial days, smuggling was attractive to East Texans.
 The Mexican government excused immigrants from paying tariff duties, but since not all imports were exempted, the immigrants smuggled what they could of these.
 They found markets for such contraband in Mexico proper and even as far west as New Mexico.
 Bexareños also participated in the contraband market and apparently made hefty profits from the business.
 Trapping was pursued to some degree.
 The rivers along the coast abounded in otters and beavers, and Anglos sold the pelts at Nacogdoches yearly.
 Hispanic rancheros tapped the market in Coahuila and Louisiana by rounding up wild cattle and mustangs in the brush country, though stock raising may not have been as brisk as in Spanish Texas.
 Moreover, the rancheros were still harried by government restrictions and dangers from hostile Indians.
 Possibly, however, Tejanos found new markets for cattle and horses among the Anglo-Texan arrivals.
 Farming among the Hispanic population took a subordinate position to ranching.
 San Antonio residents irrigated small family-owned fields and orchards to raise a variety of vegetables, grains, and fruits, but did not produce them in exportable amounts.
 Wealthier landholders did cultivate produce to sell for a profit to the local military.
 Some landowners near San Antonio or Goliad experimented with cotton production, but their crops added up to only a small portion of the total amount of cotton harvested in the province.
 With hard cash practically unknown, barter was the popular way of conducting business.
 Transactions often involved payment with cows, swine, poultry, or even land.
 "Money is very scarce in Texas," reported Juan Almonte in 1834, "and one may say with certainty that out of every hundred transactions made not ten involve specie."
 Counterfeit paper money from both Mexico and the United States appeared regularly and was a constant problem.

+Vito Alessio Robles, Coahuila y Texas: Desde la consumación de la Independencia hasta el Tratado de Paz de Guadalupe Hidalgo, 2nd ed.
+(Mexico: Editorial Porrúa, 1979).
+Timothy E. Anna, Forging Mexico, 1821–1835 (Lincoln: University of Nebraska Press, 1998).
 Randolph B. Campbell, An Empire for Slavery: The Peculiar Institution in Texas, 1821–1865 (Baton Rouge: Louisiana State University Press, 1989).
+Gregg Cantrell, Stephen F. Austin: Empresario of Texas (New Haven: Yale University Press, 1999).
 Arnoldo De León, The Tejano Community, 1836–1900 (Albuquerque: University of New Mexico Press, 1982).
-Margaret Swett Henson, "Hispanic Texas, 1519–1836," in Texas: A Sesquicentennial Celebration, ed.
-Donald W. Whisenhunt (Austin: Eakin Press, 1984).
+Stanley C. Green, The Mexican Republic: The First Decade, 1823–1832 (Pittsburgh: University of Pittsburgh Press, 1987).
 Malcolm D. McLean, comp. and ed., Papers Concerning Robertson's Colony in Texas (19 vols., Fort Worth: Texas Christian University Press, 1974–76; Arlington: University of Texas at Arlington Press, 1977–92).
+Timothy M. Matovina, Tejano Religion and Ethnicity: San Antonio, 1821–1860 (Austin: University of Texas Press, 1995).
+Raúl A. Ramos, Beyond the Alamo: Forging Mexican Ethnicity in San Antonio, 1821–1861 (Chapel Hill: University of North Carolina Press, 2008).
+Jesús F. de la Teja and John Wheat, “Béxar: Profile of a Tejano Community, 1820–1832,” Southwestern Historical Quarterly 89 (July 1985).
+Jesús F. de la Teja, ed., Tejano Leadership in Mexican and Revolutionary Texas (College Station: Texas A&M University Press, 2010).
 Andreas Reichstein, Der texanische Unabhängigkeitskrieg (Berlin: Reimer, 1984; trans. by Jeanne R. Willson as Rise of the Lone Star: The Making of Texas [College Station: Texas A&M University Press, 1989]).
 Jaime E. Rodríguez-O, Down From Colonialism: Mexico's Nineteenth Century Crisis (University of California at Los Angeles, 1983).
-Andres A. Tijerina, Tejanos and Texas: The Native Mexicans of Texas, 1820–1850 (Ph.D. dissertation, University of Texas at Austin, 1977; published as Tejanos and Texas under the Mexican Flag, 1821–1836 [College Station: Texas A&M University Press, 1994]).
+Andrés Tijerina, Tejanos and Texas under the Mexican Flag, 1821–1836 (College Station: Texas A&M University Press, 1994).
+Andrew J. Torget, Seeds of Empire: Cotton, Slavery, and the Transformation of the Texas Borderlands, 1800–1850 (Chapel Hill: University of North Carolina Press, 2015).
 David J. Weber, The Mexican Frontier, 1821–1846 (Albuquerque: University of New Mexico Press, 1982).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Arnoldo De León, "MEXICAN TEXAS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/npm01), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Arnoldo De León, rev. by Jesús F. de la Teja, "MEXICAN TEXAS," accessed July 14, 2020, http://www.tshaonline.org/handbook/online/articles/npm01.